PJ6501/Emission/README.md

 | `Training compute (FLOPs)` | Publicly documented training-compute estimate |
 | `Country/Region` | Producer-attributed country or region |

-The 294 models span 30 October 2019 to 31 December 2025.
-The training-compute distribution is highly right-skewed; the top 100 models account for approximately 95.34% of total documented computing demand.

 ### Figure-specific source files

 The files named `Source Data Fig.*.xlsx` contain the numerical values plotted in the corresponding main figures.
 The supplementary source files provide the annual nine-scenario series and the Pareto distributions.